Students of Color Alliance (SOCA)

 Founding Executive Members – Caelan Hidalgo Schick (MPIA); Adriana Bowman (MPA); Rhea Henry (MPA); I Younan An (MID); and Yeraldyn Pacheco (MPIA).

-Current Student of Color Alliance's Executive Leadership Board:
+Current Executive Leadership Board:

 Connect with Us